tundish/addisonarches/addisonarches/sequences/stripeyhole/visiting_suite.rst

 [KAREN]_

     Oh, tell me about it!
-The only money we have is what I earn!
+The only money we have is what I earn.

-    And what bank would give you a loan?
-You're in prison and you can't even read.
+    Then which bank gave you another loan?
+You're in prison for theft and you can't read.

 [MARTIN]_